 The School of Earth Sciences works regularly with this museum.
 Bristol is also part of a recently funded UKSA public engagement project 'Marsquake Monitor: measuring the pulse of the planet', led by Paul Denton (British Geological Survey), which aims to provide school-age children with the opportunity to perform seismic experiments and analyse real mission data.
 The work from this project would provide excellent material to provide children with easily understandable and testable hypotheses.

++ Deep volatiles fun-bus (ask JW)

 Education: